pgdaypune/pgdaypune.github.io/content/call-for-papers.md

 | **Event Timings:**              | 3:30 PM to 7:00 PM                                          |
 | **Event Venue:**                | [Google INC, Koregaon Park, Pune](https://g.co/kgs/VsN3gmP) |

 Are you passionate about PostgreSQL and eager to share your knowledge, experiences, and insights with fellow enthusiasts?
-We're excited to announce the call for papers for the upcoming PostgreSQL Meetup-4 in Bangalore.
+We're excited to announce the call for papers for the upcoming PostgreSQL Meetup-2 in Pune.
 This is your opportunity to contribute to our vibrant community and showcase your expertise!

 We’re excited to see the ideas and insights you’ll bring to PgPune Meetup.